9 Best Campgrounds in Joshua Tree National Park & Camping Details

 The second area is south of the park and much larger.
 It's also more scenic.
 As you exit the park on Cottonwood Springs Road, look for side roads heading east or west.
 Take either one and find your patch of dirt.

 Dispersed camping is also available south of Interstate 10.
 Campfires are permitted here, but you need to have a permit, available online at the BLM website.

 The park's nine campgrounds have a total of about 500 sites, although Sheep Pass is only open to groups.
 The campgrounds are a mix of first-come, first-served (108 sites) and reservable (386 sites).
-With the exception of Jumbo Rocks, the best campsites remain first-come, first-served.
-The first-come, first-served campgrounds are: Belle, Hidden Valley, Ryan, and White Tank.
+With the exception of Jumbo Rocks and Ryan campgrounds, the best campsites remain first-come, first-served.
+The first-come, first-served campgrounds are: Belle, Hidden Valley, and White Tank.

 To have the greatest chance of getting a site, it's best to arrive as early in the week as possible and don't count on getting a site on a Friday afternoon from October to May.
 In many cases, you may not even be able to secure a campsite on a Thursday afternoon, especially if the weather is nice.
 The campgrounds are almost always full on weekends during this time period.

 Four of the campgrounds are reservable in the high season, from September to May.
 During this time, reservations are available six months in advance at Black Rock, Indian Cove, Cottonwood, and Jumbo Rocks Campgrounds.